-They spent quite a time on research that resulted in the discovery of an exploit which provided them a complete control over the skateboard’s digital onboard system, they codenamed this exploit as “FacePlant.”
+They spent quite a time on research that resulted in the discovery of an exploit which provided them complete control over the skateboard’s digital onboard system, they codenamed this exploit as “FacePlant.”

 The Three Vulnerable Electric Skateboards

-The three skateboards used by researchers includes E-Go electric skateboard manufactured by the China-based company Yuneec; Boosted Dual Plus skateboard manufactured by the US-based company Boosted and 1300S Sports skateboard manufactured by the Australian-based establishment Revo.
+The three skateboards used by researchers include E-Go electric skateboard manufactured by the China-based company Yuneec; Boosted Dual Plus skateboard manufactured by the US-based company Boosted and 1300S Sports skateboard manufactured by the Australian-based establishment Revo.

 The vulnerability lies within the unencrypted communication link between the skateboard and the remote control.
 The research found out that there is at least one serious vulnerability in each of the skateboard’s system, but the method of attack differs between each skateboard.

 At this time, researchers have successfully managed to prepare a working hack for the Booster Dual Plus skateboard.
 While the second hack that is targeted towards E-Go skateboards is under development and is codenamed “Road Rash.”

 How the Boosted Skateboard FacePlant Hack Works

 The skateboards manufactured by Boosted uses an onboard app that controls two 1 kilo-watt electronic motors which can be controlled using a Bluetooth-enabled handheld remote.
 The motors continue to operate when a button is pressed and stops when a button is released.